Treasurer

 What is my parcel identification number (PIN)?

 Your PIN number, parcel identification number or permanent property number, identifies your particular piece of property.
 It is located on your tax bill in the upper right in the Parcel ID box.
-If you need this number, contact our office at 618-665-3727 with your name and property address and we can provide you with a PIN number.
+If you need this number, contact our office with your name and property address and we can provide you with a PIN number.

 I haven’t received my tax bill yet.
 When will I get it?

-Call the County Treasurer’s Office at 618-665-3727.
+Call the County Treasurer’s Office.

 What if I do not receive a bill?